Skirt steak is relatively affordable and has a robust, beefy flavor. Briefly marinated and grilled, it's perfect for a quick and easy dinner!

 Ingredients

-Red wine vinegar: The vinegar helps break down the meat fibers.
-I also like its sharp flavor.
+- Red wine vinegar: The vinegar helps break down the meat fibers and tenderize the steak.

-To season: I use kosher salt, black pepper, onion powder, garlic powder, smoked paprika, and ground cumin.
+- To season: Kosher salt, black pepper, onion powder, garlic powder, smoked paprika, and ground cumin.
+Sometimes, I replace the paprika with chili powder.

 - This thin steak only needs a few minutes on the grill.
 You definitely don't want to overcook it.
-Three minutes per side should work for medium-rare (though it's worth noting that the CDC recommends cooking meat, poultry, and eggs thoroughly.)
+Three minutes per side should work for medium-rare (however, the CDC recommends cooking to 145°F with a 3-minute rest period).

 - I use a dual-contact electric grill, so I can make this recipe anytime, regardless of the weather.
 And it's ready even faster than on a regular grill.
 But you can use any grill you like, including an outdoor grill or a grill pan.